 It is fitting, therefore, that two literatures evaluate the allocation of aid among developing countries from a needs perspective.
-The first assesses donor allocative performance (e.g., Baulch, 2006; Easterly & Pfutze, 2008; McGillivray, 1989, 1992; Nunnenkamp & Thiele, 2006; Rao, 1994, 1997; White, 1992).
-To these studies, the amount of aid allocated to any given country should be an increasing function of its relative need for aid.
+The first assesses donor allocative performance (e.g., Baulch, 2006; Easterly & Pfutze, 2008; McGillivray, 1989, 1992; Nunnenkamp & Thiele, 2006; Rao, 1994, 1997; White, 1992).1 To these studies, the amount of aid allocated to any given country should be an increasing function of its relative need for aid.
 Donor performance is assessed against this normative criterion, with performance being an increasing function of the consistency of the allocation of its aid among countries with their relative needs.
 Some studies also take into account the capacity of recipient countries to use aid to reduce need, recognising that the case to allocate aid to needy countries is diminished in the absence of this capacity.
-The second category of studies seeks to prescribe the amounts of aid that developing countries should receive according to need (e.g., Collier & Dollar, 2001, 2002; Wood, 2008).
-Put another way, these studies seek to derive decision rules to guide allocation among recipient countries.
+The second category of studies seeks to prescribe the amounts of aid that developing countries should receive according to need (e.g., Collier & Dollar, 2001, 2002; Wood, 2008).2 Put another way, these studies seek to derive decision rules to guide allocation among recipient countries.
 Some of these studies also take into account absorptive capacity, as just defined.

 This paper seeks to contribute to both literatures: to both assess donor allocative performance and provide an aid allocation decision rule.
-Aside from explicitly linking these literatures, the paper differs from previous studies through one substantive aspect.
-Previous studies have used income per capita or income per capita and population as indicators of need.
-It is reasonable to assume that most would have preferred to use poverty data, given donor statements on aid and voter preferences, if it was not
+Aside from explicitly linking these literatures, the paper differs from previous studies through one substantive aspect.3 Previous studies have used income per capita or income per capita and population as indicators of need.
+It is reasonable to assume that most would have preferred to use poverty data, given donor statements on aid and voter preferences, if it was not for data availability issues.
+Noting that the coverage of poverty data has improved considerably in recent years, this paper uses poverty as its indicator of the need for

-&lt;sup>1Clist (2015), McGillivray (2004) and White and McGillivray (1995) provide reviews of this literature.
+1Clist (2015), McGillivray (2004) and White and McGillivray (1995) provide reviews of this literature.

-&lt;sup>2McGillivray (2004) and Clist (2015) provide reviews of this literature.
+2McGillivray (2004) and Clist (2015) provide reviews of this literature.

-&lt;sup>3Baulch (2006) also uses poverty along with a number of other indicators to assess the allocative performance of donors.
+3Baulch (2006) also uses poverty along with a number of other indicators to assess the allocative performance of donors.
 This paper uses a much larger sample of countries to assess donor performance and provides explicit aid allocation decision rules based on poverty levels of recipient countries.